Share this

 The gap between having a policy and having the right one

-James Hobby's story highlights something our CPD reinforced.
-The problem is rarely a complete absence of insurance.
-It is insurance that does not adequately cover the specific risk.
+James Hobby's story is not unusual.
+The problem in most renovation insurance failures is rarely a complete absence of cover.
+It is cover that does not match the specific risk on that specific project.

 Specialist renovation insurance is available across a wide range of project scales, from smaller domestic works through to contract values of £150m or more, including up to £100m on existing structure.
 Relative to the contract sum, the cost is modest.
+On a £500,000 project, the premium is a fraction of what a single uninsured incident could cost.
 There is no good reason not to have it in place before works begin.

 What this means when you work with RISE